dguo98/DiffPruning/README.md

 cd ..
 ```
 ## Running Diff Pruning Experiments
-Here, we provide an example for running on CoLA dataset of GLUE benchmark. <br.
+Here, we provide an example for running on CoLA dataset of GLUE benchmark. <br>
-See more examples of full scripts (e.g. SST-2) in [Experiments Folder](https://github.com/dguo98/diff-pruning/blob/main/experiments) <br>
+See more examples of full scripts (e.g. SST-2) in the [experiments](https://github.com/dguo98/diff-pruning/blob/main/experiments) folder <br>

 First, specify environmental variables and hyperparameters.
 Feel free to adapt based on your needs.
 ```